Anxieties resurface as gunfire erupts on NYC subway

 Frightened riders fled, and so did the gunman, who remains at large.

 Much is still unknown about the attack, including whether it was an act of terrorism.
-At a Tuesday evening press conference, authorities said they were looking for Frank R. James, 62, who they say rented a van linked to the shooting.
+At a Tuesday evening news conference, authorities said they were looking for the suspect, who they say rented a van linked to the shooting.

 Police and security officials have made many attempts to harden the city against such attacks, putting officers on trains and platforms, installing cameras and even doing rare spot checks for weapons on passengers entering some stations.